PALS Course August 18, 2023

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 2.5 contact hours.

-The University of Pittsburgh designates this [replace with applicable format: live, enduring or blended] activity for a maximum of 2.5 AMA PRA Category 1 Credit[s]™.
+The University of Pittsburgh designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credit[s]™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other health care professionals will receive a certificate of attendance confirming the number of contact hours commensurate with the extent of participation in this activity.